This post may contain affiliate links. Click for complete disclosures.

 No Thanksgiving table is complete without the best gluten-free sweet potato casserole; it's a favorite side dish, year after year.
+A bed of creamy mashed sweet potatoes topped with gluten-free marshmallows is a heavenly combination.

 Jump to:

-Sweet potatoes, like regular potatoes, are naturally gluten-free.
-However, not all sweet potato casserole recipes are gluten-free.
-The problem usually lies in the topping.
-A lot of sweet potato casseroles are topped with either non-gluten-free marshmallows or can contain flour if they have some sort of nut crumble topping.
-It is always a good idea to verify the ingredients with the person that cooked the sweet potato casserole to find out if it is or is not gluten-free before consuming it.
+Many sweet potato casseroles are topped with either non-gluten-free marshmallows or can contain flour if they have some sort of nut crumble topping.
+It is always a good idea to verify the ingredients with the person who cooked the sweet potato casserole to determine if it is gluten-free before consuming it.

 Ingredients

-- Sweet potatoes. - You want to use red or orange skinned sweet potatoes for this casserole.
+- Sweet potatoes: You want to use red or orange-skinned sweet potatoes for this casserole.
 These are sometimes labeled as yams at the grocery store.

-- Eggs. - The eggs in this casserole help bring it all together.
-You can leave them out but note that the texture won't be as fluffy without the eggs.
+- Eggs: The eggs in this casserole help bring it all together.
+You can leave them out, but note that the texture won't be as fluffy without the eggs.

-Pecan topping. - Sweet potatoes and pecans taste delicious together, so topping this casserole with a pecan topping is a no-brainer.
+Pecan topping - Sweet potatoes and pecans taste delicious together, so topping this casserole with a pecan topping is a no-brainer.

 - 1 Cup Chopped Pecans